Pool-Of-Tears/Myne/README.md

 <h2 align="center">Highlights</h2>

 - Clean & beautiful UI based on Google's [material design three](https://m3.material.io/) guidelines.
-- Browse and download over 60k free ebooks available in multiple languages and updated daily.
+- Browse and download over 70k free ebooks available in multiple languages and updated daily.
+- Comes with inbuilt ebook reader while also having an option to use third-party ebook readers.
 - Compatible with Android 7.0 and above (API 24+)
 - Supports [Material You](https://www.androidpolice.com/everything-we-love-about-material-you/amp/) theming in devices running on Android 12+
 - Comes in both light and dark mode.